Angular Momentum for Black Hole Binaries in Numerical Relativity: Introduction

 Throughout this paper we generally use units in which $c=G=1$, although factors of $G$ are sometimes explicit.
 In our plots, all quantities will be normalized by the total system mass $M$.
 We will consistently use the symbol $L$ to denote BOAM, while $J$ will mean angular momentum more generally, in particular in connection with GW emission.
 We will follow the practice of Ref.~\cite{SXSpaper} of using the symbol $\chi$ to denote the angular momentum of an individual hole divided by the square of the mass of that hole, and for positive $\chi$ to indicate alignment with the BOAM.

-We start with Fig.~\ref{fig:waveform} that offers a suggestive look at the effect of angular momentum transfer.
+We start, in Fig.~\ref{fig:waveform}, with a suggestive look at a possible effect of angular momentum transfer.
 In that figure we see the phenomenon mentioned above.
 As compared to the waveform for no initial spins, the one for initial spins aligned with BOAM is slower to reach the end of quasicircular orbiting, and the waveform for the initially anti-aligned spins is faster.
 As expected, the shifts among waveform phases are dramatic as the end of quasicircular orbiting is approached.
 What is encouraging about these NR results, however, is that there is significant differences of phase among the three cases, sufficiently early that they can be understood with the approximation methods we will be using.

 Although Fig.~\ref{fig:waveform} is an encouraging introduction, the GW waveforms are not the optimal data for understanding the details of black hole interactions.
-Throughout this paper, and subsequent investigations including spin, our go-to technique will be to look at various kinematic and dynamic quantities as functions of $\Omega$, the orbital angular velocity.
+Throughout this paper, and subsequent investigations including spin, our go-to technique will be to look at various kinematic and dynamic quantities as functions of the orbital or gravitational wave angular frequency.
 It will become clear that this approach often simplifies comparisons, and avoids ambiguities.
+Note that throughout this paper, time $t$ refers to the Schwarzschild time coordinate, equivalently the time at infinity.

+Lastly, it is worth emphasizing that the interactions we are pursuing are of primary importance in the strong field regime.
+We are, in fact, using NR results to understand the strong field regime.
+While well-established techniques, like the post-Newtonian (PN) approximations are of great importance for the early evolution of the binary, we do not make use of them here.